 Git is not known as an SEO-friendly solution for a long time since there was no specific support for improving SEO.
 To have better visibility, you’ll need to take some steps such as generating a sitemap, using metatags and open graph tags, and also making sure to have a mobile-friendly theme.

 Github is known for not running plugins.
 If something needs to be customized it can be easily mitigated by pushing locally generated content.

 Need to create custom front-end on API-based CMS creates additional work for your team.
 This will also require constant communication between marketing and web dev teams for any changes that need to be made.

-There are certain costs that you’ll need to keep in mind with the use of API-first CMSs even the open-source one.
-This includes infrastructure costs (hosting, CDNs, etc. for self-hosted CMSs) but also development, maintenance, and security costs since you’ll be working on a custom made back-end.
+There are certain costs that you’ll need to keep in mind with the use of API-first CMSs even the open-source ones.
+This includes infrastructure costs (hosting, CDNs, etc. for self-hosted CMSs) but also development, maintenance, and security costs since you’ll be working on a custom-made back-end.